emerald/old-emerald/bin/test/emmake/README.md

 (**sigh**).

 `emmake` originally uses `/bin/sh` in its shebang.
-This violated the style guide for shell scripts in this repository, which should all be written in `bash`.
+This violated the style guide for shell scripts in this repository (all shell scripts must be written in `bash`).

 Although `bash` ought to behave as `/bin/sh`, there is no guarantee of this.
 This seemed like a fine opportunity to declare a small